Off Peak Electricity | Use cleaner, cheaper electricity between 11pm and 5am | Guernsey Electricity

 Peak demand is the time when consumer demand for electricity is at its highest.

-Peaks are usually around breakfast, lunch and dinner, and they exist simply because more people are indoors when its cold and dark and using electrical equipment to power their lives.
+Usually around breakfast, lunch and dinner, peaks exist simply because more people are indoors when its cold, dark and using electrical equipment to power their lives.

 In Guernsey, we import around 60MW of low-carbon energy from the European grid.
 But when customers demand more than 60MW of electricity, this must be topped up using fossil-fuel generators at the Vale Power Station.